osrf/buildfarm-tools/playbook/buildfarmer/greenness_report.md

 When updating Google Sheets, the script:

-1. Authenticates with service-account credentials in [`credentials.json`](../../../credentials.json).
+1. Authenticates with service-account credentials (This is a buildfarmer's own credential).
 2. Opens spreadsheet **Buildfarm Issue Triage**.
 3. Resolves ROS and Gazebo projects from database project names.
 4. Looks up each release column by header name (normalized match).